-The SPCA also leases office space under an operating lease agreement that has an initial term of 36 months, with renewal terms that can extend the lease term up to 2 years.
+The SPCA also leased office space under an operating lease agreement that had an initial term of 36 months, with renewal terms that could have extend the lease term up to 2 years.
+The lease was terminated in May 2024.

 In addition, certain leases contain termination options, where the rights to terminate are held by either the SPCA, the lessor or both parties.
 These options to extend or terminate a lease are included in the lease terms when it is reasonably certain that the SPCA will exercise that option.
 The SPCA's operating leases generally do not contain any material restrictive covenants or residual value guarantees.